 To check if everything works correctly, make sure to navigate to Status > OpenVPN.
-In the "State" field, there should be a note that reads "Connected Success" – which means your Web connection is now encrypted and your data runs through ExpressVPN’s server.
+In the "State" field, there should be a note that reads "Connected Success" – which means your Web connection is now encrypted, and your data runs through your chosen ExpressVPN server.

 Does ExpressVPN Support DD-WRT?